arthexis/sigils/README.rst

 data types will be preserved until the final interpolation.
 If quotes are used, the result is always a string.

+Sigils should *always* be uppercase.
+This is not enforced, but may cause problems if you use lowercase sigils in your templates.
+Args are case-sensitive.

 Whitespace
 ----------